May 08, 2019

 IBS and Yoga

-It could be as many as 1 in 10 people that suffer from Irritable Bowel Syndrome in the UK.
+As many as 1 in 10 people suffer from Irritable Bowel Syndrome in the UK.
 As a result they will regularly experience abdominal and lower back pain, gas, bloating and erratic bowel movement.
 Which brings much discomfort and embarrassment.
 Some yoga practices may help to relieve the symptoms and reduce the frequency and intensity of outbreaks.

 Yoga postures (asanas) that twist, compress and or stretch the torso will provide a massage to the digestive organs and enhance their functions.
 This helps to move waste through the system, eliminate wind and relieve any abdominal pain and discomfort.

-Yoga also helps to reduce stress and induces a deep state of relaxation, as stress is considered to be one of the possible triggers of IBS then it becomes even more apparent that IBS sufferers would benefit from practicing yoga regularly.
+Yoga also helps to reduce stress and induces a deep state of relaxation, as stress is considered to be one of the possible triggers of IBS, it becomes even more apparent that IBS sufferers would benefit from practicing yoga regularly.

 Here are a few simple postures to include as part of your daily routine to help manage IBS: -

-Jathara Parivrttasana (Spinal Twist) – will gently stretch and massage the intestines which will help to move waste through the body and relieve constipation.
+Jathara Parivartanasana (Spinal Twist) – will gently stretch and massage the intestines which will help to move waste through the body and relieve constipation.

 Begin laying on your back with your knees bent and your arms out level with your shoulders and your palms facing up.
 Inhale and as you exhale let your knees fall to the right and turn your head to the left.
 As you inhale lift your knees up in the centre and as you exhale allow the knees to fall to the left and turn your head to the right.
 Continue like this for at least ten complete breaths working both sides equally.